 FUN FACT: Although commonly grouped in the mint category, wintergreen is not a type of mint, but actually a type of berry.
 It has a similar flavor profile to mint because it contains an aromatic compound that resembles that of mint.

 Even with its strong flavor, mint, especially mint-flavored toothpaste, is not known to cause tooth sensitivity.
-But, whether you’re a mint lover or just curious about how your teeth feel after eating different types of mint, you can always test it out with a mint sampling of your own.
 Before you make any decisions, talk to your dentist about what toothpaste is best for your tooth sensitivity.